friemen/reactnet/README.md

 [API docs](https://friemen.github.com/reactnet)

-The goal is a core for a reactive library that is designed to avoid inconsistencies and bouncing effects and gracefully handles infinite loops caused by cyclic dependencies.
+The goal is a core for a push-based reactive library that is designed to avoid inconsistencies and bouncing effects and gracefully handles infinite loops caused by cyclic dependencies.

 It will be the core of a [reactor](https://github.com/friemen/reactor) re-implementation.